osism/osism.github.io/docs/guides/configuration-guide/rook.md

 osism apply cephclient
 ```

-TODO: This will try to detect a prior installation of a Ceph client with the install type `container` or `package` and cleanup that.
+This will try to detect a prior installation of a Ceph client with the install type `container` or `package` and cleanup that previous installation.